wgmyers/mal/impls/ruby-wgm/NOTES.md

 Maybe I should take a short break and learn graphviz.
 This is getting hairy.
 See https://twitter.com/thingskatedid/status/1386077306381242371

-EVAL no longer returns env and all the Step 5 tests pass.
+So, I tried it.
+EVAL no longer returns env - and lo all the Step 5 tests pass!

-But, just discovered the regression tests, and we are now failing some of the Step 4 tests.
+But, I just discovered the regression tests, and we are now failing some of the Step 4 tests.

 make REGRESS=1 "test^ruby-wgm^step5" is my new friend.

+The Step 4 tests that were failing were all in 'do'.

+The fix was to call EVAL on each element of the list and not eval_ast, just as before.
+I am now wondering if I did something wrong in eval_ast such that it breaks do (but being called via EVAL is ok).
+Presumably we'll find out at a later stage.
+For now, though, on to Step 6!

 ## Step 4 (2021-05-03)